The Infinity Laplacian eigenvalue problem: reformulation and a numerical scheme: Experimental results

 \subsection{Infinity ground states}

-In this section we perform numerical experiments for infinity ground states, by computing a root of~\cref{eq:discrete_scheme}.
-The eigenvalue occurring in~\cref{eq:def_scheme_F1} is chosen as maximum of the distance function on the grid.
+In this section we perform numerical experiments for infinity ground states, by computing a root of~\labelcref{eq:discrete_scheme}.
+The eigenvalue occurring in~\labelcref{eq:def_scheme_F1} is chosen as maximum of the distance function on the grid.